magadan/Unity-NDI-to-WebRTC/README.md

 Download the project to your Unity 2019.4.1f1

-Change the URL Signaling to your Linux VPS Server/Cloud Server that is running the WebServer
+Change the URL Signaling to your Linux VPS Server/Cloud Server that is running the WebServer, clicking on the 'RenderStreaming' object and go to inspector of this Object.

 Hit Play to run the Unity Project